Falkirks/MovieShowtimes/README.md

 MovieShowtimes
 ==============

 CLI tool for finding movie showtimes.
+Scrapes the google movie showtimes for information.

 ##Usage
 You can find movies near you using: